PX4/PX4-Devguide/en/middleware/micrortps.md

    sudo pip3 install -U setuptools
    ```

-   > **Note** This install and build guide is not applicable to ROS2 Ardent anymore, since this has reached EOL December 2018.
+   > **Note** This install and build guide is not applicable to ROS2 Ardent, Bouncy or Crystal anymore, since they all reached EOL.

    <span></span>
    > **Caution** Do not install the `ros1_bridge` package through the deb repository.